 We also organize courses specifically for foreign employees.
 A large portion of the courses is also dedicated to foreign university students and students of preparatory language courses.
 Courses for employees and students take place on the company/school premises.

 Even if the foreigner doesn’t speak any Czech, there is nothing to fear.
-The courses are taught in Czech, and professional interpretation into English, Russian, Ukrainian, Vietnamese, French, Mongolian and Arabic is provided; we are also working on providing interpretation into Spanish.
+The courses are taught in Czech, and professional interpretation into English, Russian, Ukrainian, Vietnamese, French, Mongolian, Spanish, Arabic is provided; we are also working on providing interpretation into Serbian.
 Interpretation is provided to allow for precise transfer of information in Czech while giving the foreigners an opportunity to learn basic Czech terminology.

 WHAT WILL I LEARN IN THESE COURSES?